 FRANKFORT, Ky.
-(WKYT) - Governor Andy Beshear held another Team Kentucky Update Thursday:
+(WKYT/WYMT) - Governor Andy Beshear held a Team Kentucky update on Thursday:

 He spoke about Kentucky’s economic status, calling it an “economy on fire”.

 The Governor opened the briefing by talking about the Ford battery plant that will be coming to Kentucky.